Prostate Cancer

 Book Appointment

-• Pain in the hips, lower back, or pelvis
+• Pain in the hips, lower back, or pelvis: This may suggest that the cancer has spread to bones or nearby structures.

 Frequently Asked Questions